molinafororegon/website/README.md

 1. `cd` to your local repo
 2. In the root file, run `jekyll serve`
 3. Open your browser at `http://localhost:4000/`

-### Pull Requests

-When submitting a pull request:

-1. Clone the repo.
-2. Create a branch off of `master` and give it a meaningful name (e.g. `my-awesome-new-feature`) and describe the feature or fix.
-3. Open a pull request on GitHub.

 ## Notes